March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 - Contact Us to Discuss a Personalized Solution: Contact Form

-HFW Industries has been rebuilding and manufacturing generator shafts and turbomachinery components throughout its 75-year history.
-This post covers how we do it, what we consistently deliver, and why maintenance and reliability teams at power generation facilities, OEM service organizations, and industrial operators continue to bring their most critical rotor shafts to us.
+HFW Industries has been offering turnkey rebuild and turnkey thermal spraying services for generator and motor shafts as well as turbomachinery components throughout its 75-year history.
+This post covers how we do it, what we consistently deliver, and why power plants, motor shops, rebuild facilities, steel and paper mills, water treatment operations, and OEM service organizations can trust us with their most critical shafts.

 Why a Rebuilt Generator Shaft Can Outperform a New One